danielgtaylor/huma/README.md

 Hello, Daniel
 ```

 Nice work!
+Notice that `name` was a Go `string`, but it could also have been another type like `int` and it will get parsed and validated appropriately before your handler function is called.

 Operating on strings is fun but let's throw some JSON into the mix next.

 ### Request & Response Models